Extended Producer Responsibility (EPR) is now in place and obligated businesses must begin preparing for the first EPR data submission now.

 How will Local Authority funding change after EPR?

-Under EPR, producers will fund the full net cost of the collection, sorting and treatment of packaging waste, the costs of this are estimated at roughly £1.4bn.
+Under EPR, producers will fund the full net cost of the collection, sorting and treatment of packaging waste, the costs of this are estimated at roughly £1.2bn.
 Once these costs are spread amongst those obligated under EPR, costs for these businesses are likely to exceed 5 times the cost of their current compliance.
 However, as the new system has a single point of compliance, obligated producers will now take 100% responsibility meaning that the real time costs could be as high as 13 to 15 times their PRN costs.

 EPR is set to generate £1.8bn, with £1.2bn to be given to Local Authorities to fund the kerbside collection, treatment and sorting of packaging waste.

-How to prepare for EPR?
+How do I prepare my organisation for EPR?

 To prepare for EPR and achieve a seamless transition to the new system you must:

-- Begin preparing for granular reporting by polymer types and packaging formats for the second stage of EPR reporting in 2025.
+- Begin preparing for granular reporting by polymer types and packaging formats for the second stage of EPR reporting in 2025